ArcticCerfi/ArcticCerfi/README.md

 ## Hi there 👋

-Creating art and kicking ass (And code, too.) ✨
+Creating art and kicking ass (And code, too. sometimes.) ✨

 <!--